-Each prescription is limited to a maximum 30 day supply.
+A specialty pharmacy may be used for up to a 30 day supply of a specialty prescription drug.
 You can view the list of specialty prescription drugs.
 See the Contact us section for how.

 Prescription drugs covered by this plan are subject to misuse, waste, or abuse utilization review by us, your provider, and/or your pharmacy.
 The outcome of this review may include: